 - You can only open one if you are aged 18-39.

-- If you withdraw money for any reason other than buying your first home (up to £450,000) or retirement, you’ll pay a government charge of 25% on the the amount you withdraw.
+- If you withdraw money for any reason other than buying your first home (up to £450,000) or retirement, you’ll pay a government charge of 25% on the amount you withdraw.
 This means you’ll get back less than you’ve put in.
-Please note, this excludes investment gains/losses and fees for a Stocks & Shares Lifetime ISA.
+Please note, this excludes investment gains and losses as well as fees for a Stocks & Shares Lifetime ISA.